Zalando: History

 In March 2017, Zalando acquired Kickz, a German company, for an unknown sum.
 At the time, Kickz owned 15 shops across Germany, all specializing in basketball footwear.
 In 2018, Zalando launched Beauty in Germany, Poland, and Austria and opened a beauty concept store in Berlin offering a regularly changing range of beauty products.
 In February 2018, Zalando expanded its collaboration with physical retailers in Germany.
 In June 2018, Zalando expanded its operations to Ireland and Czechia.
 The markets are served over the existing logistic sites of Zalando.

 In October 2020, a German works council with 31 members was elected for the first time at Zalando.
 In December 2020, co-CEO Rubin Ritter announced that he would be stepping down next year, two years before the end of his contract, to allow his wife to pursue her professional ambitions.
 In June 2021, the company announced that it would give all of its 14,500 workers an extra 5 days off work in August, in recognition of their work throughout the coronavirus pandemic.
 In September 2021, the DAX was expanded to 40 companies, with Zalando becoming part of the DAX.
 In November 2022, Zalando discontinued its standalone resale app, Zircle.
 The pre-owned category on its platform will continue to allow customers to sell and buy second-hand fashion from each other.

-On the ESG and sustainable fashion front for 2023, the company is one year ahead of its schedule to reduce Scope 1 and Scope 2 emissions by 80% by 2025, reaching 78%.
-The target to reduce emissions from private-label products by 40% by the same deadline is also already exceeded, with reductions of 43% already achieved in 2023.
-Work with partners is also progressing well: by 2025, 90% must set science-based targets (SBTs) related to emissions reductions.
-At the moment, 64% meet this request (72% of the target has been achieved).
-9,925 people have already participated in Zalando's educational programmes out of the planned 10,000.

-However, with the planned complete phase-out of single-use plastic packaging by 2023, the average amount of single-use plastic packaging per product is 7.4 grams.
-Also, the life of only 6.3 million products (12% of the planned) has been extended so far, and the share of sustainable (made from recycled, organic and natural fabrics) products in the assortment has so far reached only 10.5% of the 25% planned.
+In its 2023 sustainability report regarding ESG and sustainable fashion, Zalando stated it made progress ahead of schedule in reducing its greenhouse gas emissions, and that a majority of its partners had adopted science-based targets.
+However, the company missed several of its other environmental goals.
+It failed to achieve its planned complete phase-out of single-use plastic packaging, and fell short of its targets regarding product life extension and increasing the overall share of inventory made from recycled, organic and natural fabrics.